-He is being returned home to Beaumont to laid to rest next to his parents in a grave that has been reserved for him since 1945 at Forest Lawn Memorial Park.
+He has been returned home to Beaumont to be laid to rest next to his parents in a grave that has been reserved for him since 1945 at Forest Lawn Memorial Park.

 A full military graveside service will be conducted at Forest Lawn Memorial Park, located at 4955 Pine Street, Beaumont, Texas, 77703.
 The service is scheduled for February 26, 2026, at 11:00 am.
 The public is invited to attend.